-There are lots of places to buy cards online.
+There are lots of places to buy cards online in here in 2019.

 But if you are looking for a place to search an inventory of millions of cards, see front and back scans of each one, and be able to combine purchases from multiple sellers into one low cost shipment, then COMC is a site you need to check out.